davisschenk/metec-sensor/README.md

 ```

 ## Build Script
-This repo contains `build.sh` which is a script that builds and transfers the binary to a pi
+This repo contains `build.sh` which is a script that builds and transfers the binary to a pi.

+`rustup target add aarch64-unknown-linux-gnu`

 ## Program Configuration
 This program is configured through the command line and environment variables, the options can be changed both when running the program or through a .env file.